 It seems there are a lot of people out there wondering how to get rid of snakes, mostly without handling them.
 I tell you what, things have changed a lot since I was a kid.
 When I was a kid we were the snake control professionals.
-I remember many a fine day grabbing garter snakes by their tales and throwing them up into trees to see if they’d stick.
-None of them ever did, and most of them died in the process—sorry Mrs. Johnson!—but there was never a snake problem where I grew up.
+But then again, we were not living in an area with poisonous snakes.

 Apparently things are different now, and getting rid of snakes is priority number one, and it isn’t easy.
 Why?
 Because they’re snakes, I mean, come on!
 They’re snaky?
 Anyway, whether it’s the common garter snake you’ve found slithering through your grass or a mean old diamond back holed up under your porch, the methods of controlling these snakes are pretty much the same.